rahul-gupta-lightfury/Cerebrus/README.md

 1. Download the latest `Cerebrus_Setup.exe` from the Releases page.
 2. Run the installer.
 It will automatically:
    - Install the Cerebrus application.
-   - Set up necessary dependencies (Python, ADB).
+   - Set up necessary dependencies (Python, ADB, .NET 6/8).
    - Create desktop shortcuts.

 ### Running from Source (Developers)